meower-media/server/README.md

 ## Contributing to the source

-1. Make a fork of the repo.
+1. Make a fork of the repo
-2. Modify your source.
+2. Modify your source
-3. Make a PR request.
+3. Open a PR